edgelesssys/constellation/bootstrapper/README.md

 ## Init Flow

-The InitServer is a gRPC server that is listining for initialization requests.
+The InitServer is a gRPC server that is listening for initialization requests.
 The first instance needs to be initialized by the user, see the [initproto](./initproto) for a description of the initialization protocol.
 The client that talks to this server is part of Constellation's CLI.